kantarjiev/BAMRU-Org/docs/google_calendar.md

 ### Overview: Google API Configuration

 1) Go to the Google API Console.
 Click `Sign up for a Free Trial`.
 You will have to give a CC number, sadly.
-But our usage level will be far below the Paid tier.
+But our usage level will fall far below the threshold for the Paid tier.

 2) Create a new project.